namsral/Grailer/README.markdown

         */10 * * * * /usr/bin/env python ~/.grailer/grailer.py --config-path ~/.grailer

-!On the first run Growl messages are suppressed to prevent Growl notifications overload.
+!On the first run, Growl messages are suppressed to prevent notification overload if you have lots of unread messages.